basho-labs/ricon_operations_lab/labs/lab2.md

 Lab 2: Configuring the cluster for the application
 ---
-**Objective:** Once this process is complete, your five node Riak cluster will be running Multi Backend with LevelDB as the default backend.
+**Objective:** Configure our five node Riak cluster to run the Multi Backend with LevelDB as the default backend.

 Since our sample application uses Secondary Indexes, we need to change the backend from the default of Bitcask.

 You have two options to make the configuration changes.
 You can stop all of the nodes and perform all of the changes at once, or you can perform rolling restarts on the node if you need to make changes with minimal to no impact to your customer.
 We will perform a rolling configuration change.
 First, we will modify all of the configuration files and then we will perform rolling restarts of the riak process on the cluster nodes.